pashky/restclient.el/README.md

 Alternatively, deploy `restclient.el` into your site-lisp as usual, then add `(require 'restclient)` to your Emacs start-up file.

 Once installed, you can prepare a text file with queries.
+It is also possible to add

+    (add-to-list 'auto-mode-alist '("\.rest$" . restclient-mode))

+to the Emacs start-up file to automatically activate the restclient mode for files ending with the ".rest" extension.

 `restclient-mode` is a major mode which does a bit of highlighting and supports a few additional keypresses: